-Not your typical brewery, the Brewer's Table has worked to make its outdoor lager garden a welcoming hang-out amid the industrial area of East Austin where it's located.
-In the minimalist yard, cornhole, shade and an extra-affordable menu await.
+Not your typical brewery, the Brewer's Table has worked to make its outdoor lager garden a welcoming hang-out in the industrial area of East Austin where it's located.
+In the minimalist yard, cornhole, shade and an affordable menu await.

 What to sip: A little bit of everything is available here, from Texas wine to craft cocktails, but order one of the house lagers like Vor Ort, a light, pilsner-like easy sipper with flaked maize and, in the most recent batch, Saaz and Cascade hops.

 Austin loves chill spots.
-And this longtime (read: nearly 50 years old!)
-British-style tavern is pretty much as laid-back as it gets.
+And this longtime British-style tavern (nearly 50 years old!) is pretty much as laid-back as it gets.
 Once you've ordered your pint within the dark, cozy interior, head outside to claim your place at one of the long picnic tables in front of the Tudor-style building.
 Or go ahead and get in line for food truck grub.
 Either way, count on staying awhile.

 What to sip: With nearly 80 craft beers, ciders and wines on tap, you've got a lot of options to choose from.
 The Draught House, which has been a brewpub since 1995, also has house beers, so why not try a pint of something you can't get anywhere else, such as the Beelzebub Bock?